Chess4Cuber/RISE-Decode/README.md

 * Fixes https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/942 where visionPortal.close() can cause an IndexOutOfBoundsError.
 * Fixes a bug in the blocks editor where collapsed function blocks show a warning "Collapsed blocks contain warnings." when the Blocks OpMode is reopened.
 * Fixes a bug where the blocks editor wouldn't warn you that you have unsaved changes when you try to leave.
 This bug was introduced due to a behavior change in Chrome 119.
-* [Issue #764](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/764) - Get gain control returns a null pointer for a switchable camera
+* [Issue #764](https://github.com/FIRST-Tech-Challenge/FtcRobotController/issues/764) - Get gain org.firstinspires.ftc.baseCode.control returns a null pointer for a switchable camera
 * Fixes a bug where the correct deadzone for certain gamepads was not applied when Advanced Gamepad Features was enabled

 ## Version 9.1 (20240215-115542)

 ### Enhancements
 * Fixes a problem with Blocks: if the user closes a Block's warning balloon, it will still be closed next time the project is opened in the Blocks editor.
-* In the Blocks editor, an alert concerning missing hardware devices is not shown if all the Blocks that use the missing hardware devices are disabled.
+* In the Blocks editor, an alert concerning missing org.firstinspires.ftc.baseCode.hardware devices is not shown if all the Blocks that use the missing org.firstinspires.ftc.baseCode.hardware devices are disabled.
 * Adds Blocks to support comparing property values CRServo.Direction, DCMotor.Direction, DCMotor.Mode, DCMotor.ZeroPowerBehavior, DigitalChannel.Mode, GyroSensor.HeadingMode, IrSeekerSensor.Mode, and Servo.Direction, to the corresponding enum Block.
 * Improves OnBotJava auto-import to correctly import classes when used in certain situations.
 * Improves OnBotJava autocomplete to provide better completion options in most cases.